-How to Speed Up Website With <LINK> Tag
+How to Speed Up Your Website Using the <LINK> Tag

-Developers have a pretty good idea of how their websites are navigated, and which resources are requested most often and thus, they can predict some future operations browsers should do for sites.
+Developers have a pretty good idea of how their websites are navigated, and which resources are requested most often.
+Thus, they can predict some future operations browsers should do for sites.
 All that’s needed now is for developers to find a way to relay these predictions to browsers and put them to good use.
-This is where some special "HTML links" come in.
+This is where some special “HTML links” come in.

 A Refresher on HTTP Requests

-Before taking a look at these links, it’s time to refresh our memory on how a typical HTTP-requested file-fetching operation happens.
+Before taking a look at these links, let’s refresh our memory on how a typical HTTP-requested file-fetching operation happens.
 Let’s say someone named Joe wants to visit a website.

 Here’s what happens next: